eGovStack/core-services/egov-user/README.md

-# Egov indexer service
+# Egov-user service

-<p>Egov indexer service runs as a seperate service, This service is designed to perform all the indexing tasks of the egov platform.
-The service reads records posted on specific kafka topics and picks the corresponding index configuration from the yaml file provided by the respective module. </p>
+<p>Egov-user service is used for user data management and providing functionality to login and logout into Digit system </p>

 ### DB UML Diagram